mdziegiel/homelab-architecture/README.md

 # 🏠 Home Lab Architecture

-This project showcases a segmented home lab environment designed using enterprise networking and security principles.
+This project showcases a segmented home lab environment I designed to reflect enterprise networking and security principles.

 ---